-Lemon Poppyseed Pancakes – bright with lemon and little bursts of poppyseeds, these pancakes will remind you of spring!
+These Lemon Poppyseed Pancakes are bright with lemon and little bursts of poppyseeds.
 Perfect for anytime you want to brighten your morning!

-These lovely pancakes are bright with lemon and little bursts of poppyseeds, topped off with fresh berries that are finally making their way back to the grocery stores, and a drizzle of pure maple syrup.
+These lovely Lemon Poppyseed Pancakes are bright with lemon and little bursts of poppyseeds and topped off with fresh berries and a drizzle of pure maple syrup.
 Gorgeous and delicious!

 These Lemon Poppy Seed Pancakes are refined sugar free, dairy free, egg free, and oil free.

 The lemons bring lots of Vitamin C and the poppy seeds provide fiber, B vitamins, iron, calcium, potassium and healthy unsaturated fats.

 And if you top these vegan pancakes with fresh berries, you’ll have a lot more vitamins and minerals there too!

 You can easily make a big batch of these and freeze them for quick and easy breakfasts all week long.

 Just pop them in the toaster or reheat gently in a skillet..or even the microwave for a few seconds.

 They also make a great lunchbox item.
 My son loves it when I send breakfast for lunch.